-Protect your 2021 12.9-inch iPad Pro with a great case
+Protect your 12.9-inch iPad Pro (2021) with a great case

-Apple's 2021 12.9-inch iPad Pro is a powerhouse with the M1 chip.
+Apple's 12.9-inch iPad Pro (2021) is a powerhouse with the M1 chip.
 Its large Liquid Retina XDR display, slim size, and 5G connectivity make it ideal for both work and play, in the office or on the go.
-The fifth-generation 2021 model has slight differences from the previous generation, so some 2020 12.9-inch cases will not fit the newer model.
+The fifth-generation 2021 model is slightly thicker than the previous generation, so some older cases will not fit the newer model.
 Protect your investment with one of the best cases for the 2021 12.9-inch iPad Pro.

+- Rainbow of color choices: Soke New iPad Pro 12.9 Case 2021 with Pencil Holder

 - Top of the line: Apple Magic Keyboard for iPad Pro 12.9‑inch (5th generation)

-- Slim protection: Apple Smart Folio for iPad Pro 12.9-inch (5th generation)
+- Slim protection: Apple Smart Folio for iPad Pro 12.9-inch (5th generation) - Colors vary

 - Smart connection: Logitech Combo Touch Keyboard Case with Trackpad for iPad Pro 12.9-inch (5th generation)

-- Classy option: Waterfield iPad Pro Sleeve
+- Classy option: WaterField iPad Pro Sleeve

 - Tough: Spigen Rugged Armor Pro Designed for iPad Pro 12.9 inch Case 2021 5th Generation